REH

 Board Comittees

-The Audit Committee consists of Roger Witcomb and James Smith, and is chaired by Roger Witcomb.
+The Audit Committee consists of David Weir and Clive Callister, and is chaired by David Weir.
 The Audit committee will determine the application of the financial reporting, internal control principles, including reviewing the effectiveness of the Company’s financial reporting and internal control and risk management procedures and the scope, quality and results of the external audit.

-The Remuneration Committee consists of John Baker and Alan Burns and is chaired by John Baker.
+The Remuneration Committee consists of David Weir as chairman and involves input from all Board Directors.
 The Remuneration Committee will review the performance of the executive directors and will set their remuneration, determine the payment of bonuses to executive directors and consider bonus and option schemes.
 None of the executive directors will take part in discussions concerning their remuneration.

 The Board of Directors meet bi-monthly for formal scheduled Board Meetings.
 In addition, meetings are held as required to discuss, consider and approve transactions.